 - Placental: Reduced placental transfer of oxygen in pregnancies with intrauterine growth restriction (IUGR) can lead to fetal hypoxia and acidosis.

-- Fetal: Some examples of conditions within the fetus that can lead to acidosis include feto-maternal hemorrhage, parvovirus infection, and serious heart abnormalities.
+- Fetal: Some examples of conditions within the fetus that can lead to acidosis include feto-maternal hemorrhage and serious heart abnormalities.